ruskcoder/gradexis-app/known-bugs.md

 - Timeline uses the same MP for all tracking; it should be resetting as per marking period
-- Add category option in the What If causes app to crash
--
+- The what if add category requires you to change the category. the default selected one will cause "please fill required fields" error